 If a person transfers a dog, they will need to provide their ‘dog owner number’.

 This will enable authorities to identify who is supplying dogs.
 If a person is claiming to have bred a dog, their ‘dog owner number’ can be searched on the centralised registration system to confirm that they have an approval to breed.

 Approved dog breeders will not be issued with a specific ‘dog breeder number’ but will use their ‘dog owner number’ when transferring a dog.

-Registration fees will be reviewed to cover the ongoing costs of the system, with new fees where applicable.
+Registration fees will be reviewed to cover the ongoing costs of the system in consultation with stakeholders, with new fees where applicable.
 More details will become available once the new system is acquired.

-Under the new legislation, pet shops that would like to supply dogs will need to obtain a ‘pet shop approval’ from their local government.
-Approved pet shops will only be able to supply dogs sourced from a refuge organisation that has obtained
+Under the new legislation, pet shops selling dogs will need to obtain a ‘pet shop approval’ from their local government.
+Approved pet shops will only be able to supply dogs sourced from a refuge organisation or dog management facility that

 Local governments will be responsible for assessing ‘pet shop approval’ applications from pet shops in their district.
 Local governments will only be able to refuse an application on particular grounds set out in the legislation.